-- Foundational Course: WOMENSTD 220/NURS 220 (Perspectives in Women's Health) - Electives: Four electives from the listing below (at least two courses must be upper-level courses, with at least one at the 400-level).
+1. Foundational Course: WOMENSTD 220/NURS 220 (Perspectives in Women's Health)

+Electives: Four electives from the listing below (at least two courses must be upper-level courses, with at least one at the 400-level).
 One of these courses must be an upper-level seminar and one must be from a transnational, global, or historical perspective as indicated below.
 (A single course may satisfy more than one of these requirements.)

 WOMENSTD 212.
 The Global HIV/AIDS Epidemic

+WOMENSTD 233.
+Genes and Society

+WOMENSTD 239.
+Gender, Sexuality, and Health in America

 WOMENSTD 291.
-Introduction to the Psychology of Women and Gender
+Introduction to the Psychology of Women and

+Gender

+WOMENSTD 296.
+Gender, Sex Differences, and Addiction: Girls

+Gone Wild

 WOMENSTD 300.
 Men's Health

+WOMENSTD 307.
+Critical Theory in Medicine and Healing

 WOMENSTD 320.
 Gender and Mental Health

 WOMENSTD 324.
 Childbirth and Culture

 WOMENSTD 328.
 Women, Agency and Sexual Safety

 WOMENSTD 342.
 Special Topics in Gender and Health

 WOMENSTD 350.
 Women and the Community

+WOMENSTD 356.
+Health in America: Patterns, Experiences, Inequal-

+ities

 WOMENSTD 365.
-Global Perspectives on Gender, Health, and Reproduction
+Global Perspectives on Gender, Health, and Re-

+production

+WOMENSTD 394.
+Adolescent Sexuality

 WOMENSTD 400.
 Women's Reproductive Health

 WOMENSTD 402.
 Gender and Health Policy

+WOMENSTD 404.
+Gender Based Violence: From Theory to Action

 WOMENSTD 405.
 Pharma, Pills, & Policy

 WOMENSTD 407.
 Intersexualities

-WOMENSTD 411.
-Reproductive Justice
+WOMENSTD 410.
+Reproductive Justice: Legal and Ethical Issues

 WOMENSTD 412.
 Reproductive Health Policy in a Global Context

 WOMENSTD 421.
 Gender and Sport

 WOMENSTD 432.
 Advanced Topics in Gender and Health

 WOMENSTD 438.
 Gender, Health, and Well-Being in Africa

 WOMENSTD 443.
-Pedagogy of Empowerment: Activism in Race, Gender, and Health.
+Pedagogy of Empowerment: Activism in Race,

+Gender, and Health.

 WOMENSTD 452.
 Sexuality and Science

 WOMENSTD 494.
 Adolescent Sexuality

 WOMENSTD 498.
 Gender and the Individual

 WOMENSTD 499.
 Psychology of Women

-Upper-Level Seminars: WOMENSTD, 328, 342, 365, 405, 407, 411, 412, 438, 443, 494.
+Upper-Level Seminars: WOMENSTD 328, 342, 365, 405, 407, 412, 438, 443, 494.

-Courses with a transnational, global, historical perspective: WOMENSTD 307, 324, 328, 365, 412, 438.
+Courses with a transnational, global, historical perspective: WOMENSTD 296, 307, 324, 328, 365, 412, 438.